 Information about Saxagliptin

-Saxagliptin is used in the treatment of type 2 diabetes.
-It is used in addition to diet and exercise to improve blood sugar control in adults with type 2 diabetes.
+Saxagliptin is used in the treatment of type 2 diabetes mellitus.
+It is used along with diet and exercise to improve blood sugar control in adults with type 2 diabetes.

 How Saxagliptin works

 Common side effects of Saxagliptin